 At the beginning of her teaching career, Ms. Sneed was in survival mode.
 She needed to stay afloat.
 More than that – she wanted to be in control.
 Without this, nothing else was possible.
 First, she had to organize everything.
 Second, she needed to plan.
 At this point, Ms. Sneed found herself drowning in minutiae.
 It was time to simplify.

-In the weeks leading up to Ms. Sneed’s first day of school, her fourth grade teammates helped her get organized.
-They gave her ideas for organizing her classroom and materials.
+In the weeks leading up to Ms. Sneed’s first day of school, her veteran teammates helped her get organized.
+They gave her ideas for organizing her teaching materials and student stuff.

 When she got organized, Ms. Sneed’s classroom possessed a certain degree of feng shui.
 She experienced peace in knowing that all of her stuff was in order.
 Now she understood why so many teachers clamor to get into the school building during the summer.
 Without organization, chaos prevails.